-Theoretical concepts and actual laboratory demonstration for the contrast studies of the urinary and digestive tracts, femur, pelvis, and complete spine.
+Covers knowledge and skills necessary to position quality radiographs.
+Students relate theoretical concepts to actual hands on laboratory demonstration for the femur, pelvis, complete spine, contrast studies of the urinary and digestive tracts, and the operating room.
+Students demonstrate appropriate positioning, technical, radiation safety and communication principles.
 The essentials of contrast media, contrast reactions, venipuncture, and surgical procedures are studied, and skills specific to these objectives are performed in a simulated environment.
-Students continue to develop and demonstrate appropriate positioning, technical and communication principles.
-Supplemental radiographic views and adjustments necessary to compensate for patient and pathological limitations are discussed.
-PREREQUI-SITE(S): RADT 111 or consent of program coordinator.
-COREQUISITE(S): RADT 102 and RADT 124.
-One hour lecture, two hours laboratory each week.
+Supplemental radiographic positioning skills and adjustments necessary to compensate for patient and pathological limitations are introduced.
+PREREQUISITE(S): RADT 101, RADT 111, RADT 120 or consent of program coordinator.
+One hour lecture, three hours laboratory each week.
 Formerly RT 112.
-2 semester hours